rogersgt/ng-quickStart/README.md

 plug it into the "api" variable in the common/service.js file.

 ### Run it
-If you have Node and NPM installed, simply 'git clone https://github.com/rogersgt/ng-quickStart', 'cd /location/of/ng-quickStart', 'npm install', and then 'npm start'.
+If you have Node and NPM installed, simply `git clone https://github.com/rogersgt/ng-quickStart`, `cd /location/of/ng-quickStart`, `npm install`, and then `npm start`.

 ##### What happens
 The start command will begin serving the client off of Port 3000 as well as using node-sass to compile the CSS into the style-min.css.